woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

 * **Line 74 geometry** defines the geometry property of the input dataset, which is required for SLD validation purposes.
 * **Line 75 opacity** specifies an overall opacity of 0.8 for the rendered layer.
 * **Lines 78-94** define a color map with which to symbolize the output raster.
 In this case the color map uses a **type** of ``ramp``, which produces a smooth transition between colors.
 The type could also be ``intervals``, which produces a contour effect with discrete transition between colors (see image above).
-* **Line 77** specifies that the NO_DATA value of -990 and -9 should be displayed with a fully transparent color of white (making uncomputed pixels invisible).
+* **Line 77** specifies that the NO_DATA value of -990 and -9 should be displayed with a fully transparent color of white (masking uncomputed pixels).

 .. note:: :download:`Download the SLD for this example <artifact/barnes_example.sld>`